Updated 15 December 17

-So you’ve spent weeks, months even, building this really cool app that has all these really cool features with super flashy animations and a UX to die for.
+You’ve spent months building this really cool app that has the coolest features with flashy animations and a UX to die for.
 Then you release it to the world, and it turns out people just aren't that interested.

-It’s pretty easy to end up at this dead end but wouldn’t it be great to avoid this ‘awkward silence’ altogether?
+It’s pretty easy to end up in this position, but there is a simple way to avoid it altogether.

-Get out there and ask your target market what they’re currently doing to solve the problem and figure out whether they even know that the problem exists in the first place.
+Get out there and ask people in your target market what they’re currently doing to solve the problem and figure out if it even exists for them.

-From this you’ll get reliable information from the people you want to actually use your product.
-You can make sure you’re solving the real problem as well as making sure that your users will engage with your solution.
+By doing this, you’ll receive reliable information from people you want to actually use your product.
+You can make sure you’re solving the problem as well as making sure that your users will engage with your solution.

 As the Japanese saying goes, “Genchi genbutsu” or in other words, “go and see for yourself”.

-It might go against the grain, but by listening to what your users think are a bit crap you can dramatically improve your ideas.
+It might go against the grain, but by listening to what your users think are rubbish will dramatically improve your ideas.

-Taking on negative feedback means you can derisk the solution by chucking out what doesn’t work all before you spend the big bucks on building your product.
+Taking on negative feedback means you can derisk the solution by cutting out what doesn’t work, and then spending your time creating features that do resonate with your users.

 These insights can then guide your next round of the build, measure and learn loop.

 Plan A is just that… a plan.
-The sooner you fail the quicker you can get from plan A to whichever letter of the alphabet it takes to get a plan that works a whole lot better.
+The sooner you fail the quicker you can get from plan A to the plan that is successful.

 Failing quickly also means you can choose to pivot or persevere earlier on - and that’s always useful.
 Failing is one of the best methods of learning.